walmartlabs/zUID/Installation.md

 1. FTP the JCL in the CNTL folder to the JCL library you have allocated.

-1. FTP the source code and definition in the source folder to the source library you have allocated.
+1. FTP the source code and definitions in the source folder to the source library you have allocated.

 1. *In the source library, locate the CONFIG member and edit it.* This file contains a list of configuration items used to configure the JCL and source to help match your installation standards.
 The file itself provides a brief